LtPeriwinkle/mist/README.md

 Right Arrow: Next comparison
 Mousewheel: Scroll splits up/down (if there are more than fit in the window)

+Mist reads configuration info from assets/mist.cfg in the directory where its executable is located.

 ## Licensing
 Like Rust itself, mist is licensed under MIT or Apache 2.0, at your option.
 Unless you explicitly state otherwise, any contribution intentionally submitted